lsst/dp1_lsst_io/docs/tutorials/portal/105/portal-105-5.rst

 **2. Enter the Observation Type and Source, and the coordinates of the image to be examined.**
 The example below uses the Euclid Deep Field South (ECDS) containing the location of RA = 59.1, Dec = -48.73.
-In the "Location" tab on the left, request "Observation boundary contains point" and enter those coordinatres ihe box just below.
+In the "Location" tab on the left, request "Observation boundary contains point" and enter those coordinates in the box just below.
 Select Processed Visit Images (PVIs) by clicking on the "PVIs (2)" box in the "Observation Type and Source" tab on the left.

 **3. Restrict the observation epochs.**
-In the "Timing" tab, for the "Time of Observation" select "Overlaping specific range"..." and enter 60638 and 60641 as start time and End Time.
+In the "Timing" tab, for the "Time of Observation" select "Overlapping specific range"..." and enter 60638 and 60641 as start time and End Time.
 Click the "Search" button.

 .. figure:: images/portal-105-5-1.png
     :name: portal-105-5-1
-    :alt: The screenshot with parameters requestng the image.
+    :alt: The screenshot with parameters requesting the image.

     Figure 1: The screenshot of the Portal Aspect of the RSP with selection of the parameters as above.